WinVector/SQLScrewdriver/README.txt

 Described at: http://www.win-vector.com/blog/2011/01/sql-screwdriver/

-Example use: dump form one PostgreSQL DB and restore to another (not all column types preserved).
+Example use: dump from one PostgreSQL DB and restore to another (not all column types preserved).

 (SQLScrewdriver.jar comes from https://github.com/WinVector/SQLScrewdriver/blob/master/SQLScrewdriver.jar or https://github.com/WinVector/SQLScrewdriver and postgresql.jar is the appropriate DB driver from http://jdbc.postgresql.org/download.html )